TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Tips/UsingThisSite/Index.rst

 ================

-When you are reading a manual, for example the :ref:`t3start:start`, you can select a version from the version selector on the bottom: Click on :guilabel:`"Related Links"` and then select a version.
+When you are reading a manual, for example the :ref:`t3start:start`, you can select a version from the version selector on the bottom of the menu: Click on :guilabel:`"Related Links"` and then select a version.
 The version usually reflects the TYPO3 version, so for example choose 8.7 if you are using TYPO3 8.7 LTS.
 Click the image for an animated demo!